 The total price of the Water TechniX Paradise Pool Heat Pump does not include any electrical installation costs and plumbing costs.
 For the electrical installation, a qualified electrician is required to properly ground the unit and hardwire it into your home’s electrical system.
 The total costs for electrical installation of the Water TechniX Paradise Pool Heat Pump can run anywhere from $120 - $200 depending on labor costs, location, and materials used for installation.

 For the plumbing costs, a trade qualification is not required, but is recommended to ensure that the warranty isn’t voided.
 Plumbing costs can be anywhere from $100 - $500 depending on the labor costs and the complexity of the plumbing work to be done.
 If your pool’s plumbing system has enough space to accommodate a pool heat pump without complex plumbing work then it shouldn’t cost too much.
+To know more about how to properly size a pool heat pump, click here.

 These are just rough approximations of expenses, for a more accurate estimate, contact your local electrician and plumber.